keunlee/amq-streams-broker-authorization-sample/README.md

-# Strimzi + Keycloak + LDAP: Broker Authorization Use Case
+# Strimzi + Keycloak + LDAP: Broker Authorization Sample

 This use case demonstrates the following features: